cuustard/uni/SCC.111.md

 | switch   | typedef | union  | unsigned | void   |
 | volatile | while   |        |          |        |

 Programming languages have syntax - rules on how keywords/reserved words are used (the how).
-Vairables hold data (the what).
+Variables hold data (the what).
 Operators manipulate the data to produce the desired output.

 ```C
 #include <stdio.h>